Azure Data Studio Retired Feb 28, 2026

 Retirement Announced

-Microsoft announces Azure Data Studio will be retired.
+Microsoft announced Azure Data Studio would be retired.

 Jan 2026